w3f/polkadot-wiki/docs/maintain/maintain-guides-how-to-chill.md

 ![staking](../assets/NPoS/staking-keys_stash_controller.png)
 ## Consideration for Staking Election

 A bond that is actively participating in staking but chilled would continue to participate in staking for the rest of the current era.
-If the bond was chilled in sessions 1 through 4 and continues to be chilled for the rest of the era it would NOT be selected for election in the next era.
-If a bond was chilled for the entire of session 5 it would not be considered in the next election.
-If the bond was chilled in session 6 its participation in the next era's election would be dependent on its state in session 5.
+If the bond was chilled in sessions 1 through 4 and continues to be chilled for the rest of the era, it would NOT be selected for election in the next era.
+If a bond was chilled for the entire session 5, it would not be considered in the next election.
+If the bond was chilled in session 6, its participation in the next era's election would depend on its state in session 5.

 ## Chilling as a Nominator